 - Evaluate effectiveness of the program and adjust as needed

-- Schedule classes, coordinate enrollment and do other administrative tasks
+- Schedule classes and complete other administrative tasks

 The educational background of development specialists varies.
-Most companies look for a combination of information technology skills and industry work experience.
-Some prefer candidates with a bachelor's degree.
+Most companies look for a combination of information technology skills, work experience and an understanding of the industry where the training is needed.
+Many organizations prefer candidates with a bachelor's degree.

 Many community colleges offer two-year programs and specialized training courses.
 Areas of specialization include training and development, human resources, education, management science or instructional design.